alexsavio/alexsavio.github.io/content/first_principles_software_design.md

 ## But What About Large Systems?

-The biggest objection to this approach: "This works for small projects, but real systems at scale need architecture."
+The biggest objection to this approach: "This works for small projects, but real systems at scale need architecture".

 This conflates two things.
 Large systems *do* need structure.
 But that structure doesn't need to come from speculative upfront architecture or pattern catalogs.
 It can emerge from the same principles applied recursively.